-Privileged Access Suite for Unix solves the intrinsic security and administration issues of Unix-based systems (including Linux and macOS) while making satisfying compliance requirements easier.
-It unifies and consolidates identities, assigns individual accountability, and enables centralized reporting for user and administrator access to Unix.
-The Privileged Access Suite for Unix combines an Active Directory bridge and root delegation solutions under a unified console that grants organizations centralized visibility and streamlined administration of identities and access rights across their entire Unix environment.
+Privileged Access Suite for Unix solves the inherent security and administration issues of Unix-based systems (including Linux and Mac OS X) while making satisfying compliance requirements a breeze.
+It unifies and consolidates identities, assigns individual accountability and enables centralized reporting for user and administrator access to Unix.
+The Privileged Access Suite for Unix is a one-stop shop for Unix security that combines an Active Directory bridge and root delegation solutions under a unified console that grants organizations centralized visibility and streamlined administration of identities and access rights across their entire Unix environment.

 The Privileged Access Suite for Unix offers two different approaches to delegating the Unix root account.
 The suite either enhances or replaces sudo, depending on your needs.